tamasmocsanyi/project1/README.md

    - After obtaining the JSON data, the script parses it, and additional processing is performed, including deleting unnecessary columns to streamline the dataset and renaming columns for clarity.

+   -Visualizations are created to help understand the data.

 ## API Documentation